oracle/graal/docs/graalvm-as-a-platform/implement-language.md

 ## Run SimpleLanguage with the Newest (Developement) version of the Compiler

-To tun SimpleLanguage with the developement version of the GraalVM compiler we must build a GraalVM whith that compiler.
+To run SimpleLanguage with the development version of the GraalVM compiler we must build a GraalVM with that compiler.
 Clone the `graal` repository (https://github.com/oracle/graal) and follow the instructions in the `vm/README.md` file to build a GraalVM.

 Once that's done, point `JAVA_HOME` to the newly built GraalVM and proceed with normal building and running of SimpleLanguage.